MarianKapisinsky/FIT-BUT/README.md

 # FIT VUT Bachelor's Degree Assignments
-Some of the school projects from my bachelor's study at FIT VUT
+Some of the school assignments from my bachelor's degree study at FIT VUT

 IDS project - SQL Script, documentation (30/30)